NSW Ambulance is made up of six Directorate areas:

 - People & Culture

-- Finance & Corporate Services
+- Corporate Services

 The organisation is led by an Executive Leadership Team who preside over each Directorate.

-Download the NSW Ambulance organisational chart (PDF, 31.7 KB).
+Download the NSW Ambulance organisational chart.

-Commissioner and Chief Executive - Dr Dominic Morgan ASM
+Interim Chief Executive - Clare Beech ASM

 Executive Director, Aeromedical Operations - Dr Sarah Coombes ASM